-10% percent may not seem like a lot, but in the world of online backup it’s a milestone.
-For the last 5 years Backblaze has had the folks at Harris Interactive ask “How often do you backup all the data on your computer?”
-To our dismay, daily backup of the photos, videos, music, data and more on people’s computers has languished at 6-8%.
-But our 2012 survey said “10%” now do daily backups, a 47% increase over 2011 — Woo Hoo.
+10% may not seem like a lot, but in the world of online backup it’s a milestone.
+For the last five years, Backblaze has had the folks at Harris Interactive ask “How often do you backup all the data on your computer?”
+To our dismay, daily back up of the photos, videos, music, data, and more on people’s computers has languished at 6-8%.
+But our 2012 survey said 10% now do daily backups, a 47% increase over 2011—woo hoo!
 Even better, the survey also revealed that weekly backups increased 38% over 2011 and monthly backups increased 29% over 2011.
 In other words, people are backing up their data more often and that is GREAT news.

-“How often do you backup all the data on your computer?”
+“How ften do you back up all the data on your computer?”

 How backup corresponds with education; percent of people who have ever backed up their data:

 - 74% Some college